-$\underline{2}$ .
-In accordance with paragraph 3.b.(2)(b) of reference (c), Staff Non-Commissioned Officers (SNCOs) who have graduated from the Assault Amphibian Unit Leader Course, who hold the primary MOS of 1833, and who are serving in the FMF are required to conduct subject bi-annual training and annual certification.
+1. In accordance with paragraph 3.b.(2)(a)-(c) of reference (c), officers who graduated from the Amphibious Combat Vehicle Platoon Commanders Course and hold the primary MOS of 1803, Staff Non-Commissioned Officers (SNCOs) who graduated from the Amphibious Combat Vehicle Unit Leader Course and hold the primary MOS of 1833 or 1834, and Non-Commissioned Officers or above who graduated from the Basic Reconnaissance Course (BRC) and serve in the FMF are required to conduct subject bi-annual training and annual certification.